biopython/biopython/Bio/PhyloXML/README.rst

     Code:

     - Wrapper function for loading local files by name [*__init__.read()*]
+    - Specific exception and warning to raise for invalid phyloXML files [*Exceptions.py*]
     - Simple base class for all phyloXML elements [*Parser.PhyloElement*]

     Unit tests: